kimchoeun99/python/README.md

-# python
+# python files
-Python Codes for cs231n assignments
+Python Codes for cs231n assignments.

 # notes
 The notes made studying the course.